-informed practice, research principles, and crit Competencies Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment Incorporates critical thinking skills in practice.
+GP Unit 6: Critical Thinking, Research and Evidence-Informed Practice Integrates evidence-informed practice, research principles, and critical thinking into practice.
+Competencies Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment 6.1 Incorporates critical thinking skills in practice.
 (D) 6.1.1 Considers multiple factors when problem solving.
 (D) 6.1.2 Incorporates the thought process used in critical thinking models.
 (D) 6.1.3 Engages in reflective practice to promote change and continuous learning.
 (D) Identify a problem, including contributory factors and assess multiple solutions and outcomes.
 Weigh benefits and disadvantage of potential options and rationale actions.
 Reflect on past experiences and relevant education to make informed decisions.
 Problem solve with clients/patients whose needs are complex.
 Assimilate, analyze and interpret data from various sources and make a decision and a plan.
 Analyze data related to a critical incident and develop options to manage the situation and to reduce future risks.
 Identify own strengths and areas for improvement; complete a plan to address the identified needs.
 Consider a nutrition problem (e.g., obesity, poor calcium intake, unsafe food served at a facility); develop solutions to this problem that take into account viewpoints and positions of various stakeholders.
 Consider the arguments for and against exposing a colleague/classmate engaged in unethical behavior.
 Develop recommendations on this issue that could serve as a guide for others.
-Critical thinking is assessed in all papers, course work, case studies, self-reflection, projects, nutrition care plans, field placement • Write a reflective practice exercise related to critical thinking and problem solving (e.g., Identify the problem, what were the contributing factors, why is this an important problem, how will the problem and solutions affect client/patient care, what policies or legislation did you consider). • Interview several different leaders, compare leadership skills and complete a self-assessment to identify desired leadership characteristics. • Complete bio-ethics case studies. • Review a case study involving a client in a complex situation or managing a complex disease/health issue, identify relevant data, problem and options and recommendations. • Review and contemplate the effect of making schedule changes on the running of a department. • Write a literature review. • Write a manuscript.
+Critical thinking is assessed in all papers, course work, case studies, self-reflection, projects, nutrition care plans, field placement Write a reflective practice exercise related to critical thinking and problem solving (e.g., Identify the problem, what were the contributing factors, why is this an important problem, how will the problem and solutions affect client/patient care, what policies or legislation did you consider).
+Interview several different leaders, compare leadership skills and complete a self-assessment to identify desired leadership characteristics.
+Complete bio-ethics case studies.
+Review a case study involving a client in a complex situation or managing a complex disease/health issue, identify relevant data problem and options and recommendations.
+Review and contemplate the effect of making schedule changes on the running of a department.
+Write a manuscript.